mviereck/x11docker/README.md

  - `--xorg`: Second core X server: To switch between displays, press `[CTRL][ALT][F7] ...
 [F12]`.
 Essentially it is the same as switching between virtual consoles (tty1 to tty6) with `[CTRL][ALT][F1] ...
 [F6]`.
 To be able to use this option, you have to execute `dpkg-reconfigure x11-common` first and choose option `anybody`.
  [If this command fails (known for debian 9 and Ubuntu 16.04), you need to install package `xserver-xorg-legacy` and to run `dpkg-reconfigure xserver-xorg-legacy` instead; then edit file `/etc/X11/Xwrapper.config` and add line `needs_root_rights=yes`.]
  - `--hostdisplay`: Sharing host display: This option is least secure and has least overhead.
 Instead of running a second X server, your host X server on display :0 is shared.
 Occuring rendering glitches can be fixed with insecure option `--ipc`.

+Special X servers:
+ - `--xdummy`: Invisible X server.
+For custom setups of xpra, VNC and/or network access.

+X server installed in image:
- - `--xpra-attach`: Special option: Use xpra server in container instead on host to avoid using any X server on host.
+ - `--xpra-image`: Use xpra server in container instead on host to avoid using any X server on host.
 Needs xpra to be installed on host and in image with xpra version 0.17.6 at least.
+ - `--xorg-image`: Use X server in image, show with xpra on host.
+Needs at least `xserver-xorg-core` and `xserver-xorg-video-dummy` in image.
+ - `--xdummy-image`: Use X server in image, invisible on host.
+Needs at least `xserver-xorg-core` and `xserver-org-video-dummy` in image.
+Does not need any X on host.
+For custom setups of xpra, VNC and/or network access.

 As default, connection to X server is done sharing the matching unix socket in `/tmp/.X11-unix`.
 Alternatively, connection over tcp is possible with developer option `--tcp` (except option `--hostdisplay`).